suu-b/Anomaly-Detection/README.md

 Anomaly Detection is a popular usecase of Machine Learning.
 As per wikipedia,
 > Anomaly Detection is generally understood to be the identification of rare items, events or observations which deviate significantly from the majority of the data and do not conform to a well defined notion of normal behavior.

 Therefore, it finds it application in software-industry.
-For instance, in monitoring of firm-resources, if suddenly CPU reaches 100% of consumption in non-working hours while the traffic is a flat-line, this cues a system failure or possible attack.
+For instance, in monitoring of firm-resources - if suddenly CPU reaches 100% of consumption in non-working hours while the traffic is a flat-line, this cues a system failure or possible attack.
 A good Anomaly Detection system will flag this and alarm the relevant team.

 This system can be automated using ML by implementation of one/many of various algorithms/models.
-In this repo, I have tried using some of them: Isolation forest, K-NN etc.
+In this repo, I have tried using some of them: Isolation forest, k-NN etc.

 ***

 ## Dataset-1
-Dataset-1 is a univariate time series which means a single variable historical series (with timestamps).
-There are a few data analysis jargons we must take into consideration to to understand the **nature** of the data:
+Dataset-1 is a univariate time series which means a single variabled, historical series (with timestamps).
+There are a few data analysis jargons we must take into consideration to understand the **nature** of the data:

 The data is a 30 day observations of a single numeric variable
 1. Trend: There is no monotonic increase or decrease.
 2. Seasonality: No seasonality is detectable.